27 January 2020

 What is the potential of this newly linked data?

-- How can linked data improve health and education for children with chronic physical or mental health conditions in England?
+- How can we improve health and education for children with chronic physical or mental health conditions in England?

 - How can we better understand the health-related drivers of educational outcomes in England?

-- How can we use this resource to improve the quality and equity of health and education provision in England?
+- How can we improve the quality and equity of health and education provision in England?

 The ECHILD Database will be made available to external researchers via the ONS Secure Research Service down the line.
 Researchers will need to be approved and submit a successful application to access the data.
 Check back here for more information about accessing the linked data as an approved researcher soon.